What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Accommodation: Outside of resorts rooms are extremely cheap, but very basic.
 Rooms in nice resort hostels are almost on par with South Africa, so seem expensive by Malawian standards, but dorms and cheaper options are always available.

-• Food: Very limited choice in many places apart from lake resorts where you can have pretty much what every you want.
+• Food: Very limited choice in many places apart from lake resorts where you can have pretty much what ever you want (at a price).

 • Vegetarians: Normally always able to find an option